 - rapid breathing: shortness of breath becomes weak and the patient will begin panting continuously

 There are various diagnostic measures the doctor will take to establish the cause of the symptoms and isolate CHF as the cause.
 Necessary examinations include:

-Dr. Fazylova and Staff at ReBalance of Radiance Aesthetic & Wellness strive to provide a holistic and individualized care to help you on your journey to a better health and vibrant appearance.
+Dr. Fazylova and the staff at ReBalance of Radiance Aesthetics & Wellness strive to provide holistic and individualized care to help you on your journey to a better health and vibrant appearance.